 First, let’s talk about some different ways of detaching and figure out which one(s) we might already be using.

 Personally, I wasn’t able to positively detach until I learned about the role that setting healthy boundaries plays in codependent behavior.
 Even then, exercising positive detachment was anxiety-provoking.
-When I first learned how to detach with love, I was outside of my comfort zone.
+When I first learned how to positively detach, I was outside of my comfort zone.
 I was used to using apathetic detachment.
-I decided that I needed to get comfortable with loving detachment, and I took any appropriate opportunity to lovingly detach when one presented itself.
-Eventually, I became comfortable using loving detachment as a way of respecting other’s boundaries, and as a boundary for myself, as well as a form of self-care.
+I decided that I needed to get comfortable with loving, positive detachment, and I took any appropriate opportunity to detach this way.
+Eventually, I became comfortable using this form of detachment as a way of respecting others’ boundaries, as a boundary for myself, and as a form of self-care.

 Types of detachment styles